 2. MATERIALS AND METHODS

-The present investigation was carried out during Rabi 2025-26 at the Regional Agricultural Research Station (RARS), PJTAU, Warangal, Telanagana to evaluate the reaction of rice cultivars against yellow stem borer, Scirpophaga incertulas (Walker), under natural field conditions.
+The present investigation was carried out during Rabi 2025-26 at the Regional Agricultural Research Station (RARS), PJTAU, Warangal, Telanagana to evaluate the response of rice cultivars against yellow stem borer, S. incertulas (Walker), under natural field conditions.
 A total of 30 promising rice cultivars along with seven check varieties comprising four resistant checks (PTB-33, W1263, Suraksha and RP-2068-18-3-5) and three susceptible checks (TN-1, BPT-5204 and RNR-15435) were evaluated.
 The experiment was laid out in a Randomized Block Design (RBD) with two replications.
-Each entry was transplanted in a single row of 20 hills at a spacing of 20 × 15 cm by following the recommended agronomic practices.
-No insecticidal sprays were applied throughout the crop growth period.
+Each entry was transplanted in a single row of 20 hills at a spacing of 20 × 15 cm following the recommended agronomic practices.
+No insecticidal spray was applied throughout the crop growth period.

 The incidence of yellow stem borer was assessed by recording dead hearts (DH) at 30 and 50 Days After Transplanting (DAT) and white ears (WE) incidence at the reproductive stage.
-Dead heart percentage was calculated using the formula:
+Dead heart percentage was calculated using the formula (IRRI, 2013)?.:

 Dead heart (%) = (Number of dead hearts / Total number of tillers) × 100